Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 3. Managing Your Agency’s Resource Utilization Rate

 One of the best ways to measure the success of your resource planning efforts is your agency’s utilization rate.
-As previously mentioned, the resource utilization rate is the percentage of billable hours vs non-billable hours worked.
+As previously mentioned, the resource utilization formula is calculated as the percentage of billable hours vs non-billable hours worked.
 It can show you which projects need to be improved, and which are performing optimally.

 Another important thing that the utilization rate indicates is whether you’re burdening your resources too much.
 Don’t fall into the trap of aiming for perfect utilization — Though standards vary somewhat depending on the industry, the recommended resource utilization rate stands between 75 to 80%.